Pxomox-Astronomy-Lab/desi-cosmic-void-galaxies/infrastructure/operations/monitoring-setup.md

 This subsection explains the monitoring architecture and design decisions that enable systematic infrastructure visibility and operational monitoring.

 Monitoring architecture employs Prometheus-based metrics collection with Docker containerization, Grafana visualization dashboards, and integrated postgres_exporter for database monitoring.
-The implementation utilizes standardized dashboard configurations and comprehensive metrics collection that enables proactive performance management and operational excellence for scientific computing infrastructure.
+The implementation utilizes standardized dashboard configurations, systematic alert management, and comprehensive metrics collection that enables proactive performance management and operational excellence for scientific computing infrastructure.

 ## **3.2 Prometheus Configuration**